saradcd77/interview_problems/README.md

 13. **isAnagram.py** -> Finds if the two given strings are anagram or not (LeetCode Easy Problem)

 14. **isIsomorphic.py** -> Checks if the two given strings are isomorphic or not (LeetCode Easy Problem)

+15. **pairwise_sum.py** -> Finds all the pairwise sum from the given array that matches the corresponding given value